awsdocs/aws-cdk-guide/doc_source/hello_world.md

     DeletionPolicy: Retain
     Metadata:
       aws:cdk:path: HelloCdkStack/MyFirstBucket/Resource
-  CDKMetadata:
+  CDKMetadata: ...
-    Type: AWS::CDK::Metadata
-    Properties:
-      Modules: aws-cdk=1.XX.X,@aws-cdk/aws-events=1.XX.X,@aws-cdk/aws-iam=1.XX.X,@aws-cdk/aws-kms=1.XX.X,@aws-cdk/aws-s3=1.XX.X,@aws-cdk/cdk-assets-schema=1.XX.X,@aws-cdk/cloud-assembly-schema=1.XX.X,@aws-cdk/core=1.XX.X,@aws-cdk/cx-api=1.XX.X,@aws-cdk/region-info=1.XX.X,jsii-runtime=node.js/vXX.XX.X
 ```

-Even if you aren't very familiar with AWS CloudFormation, you should be able to find the definition for an `AWS::S3::Bucket` and see how the versioning configuration was translated\.
+Even if you aren't very familiar with AWS CloudFormation, you should be able to find the definition for the bucket and see how the `versioned` property was translated\.

 **Note**
-Every generated template contains a `AWS::CDK::Metadata` resource by default\.
-The AWS CDK team uses this metadata to gain insight into how the AWS CDK is used, so we can continue to improve it\.
+Every generated template contains a `AWS::CDK::Metadata` resource by default\. \(We haven't shown it here\.\) The AWS CDK team uses this metadata to gain insight into how the AWS CDK is used, so we can continue to improve it\.
 For details, including how to opt out of version reporting, see [Version reporting](cli.md#version_reporting)\.

 The `cdk synth` generates a perfectly valid AWS CloudFormation template\.
-You could take it and deploy it using the AWS CloudFormation console\.
-But the AWS CDK Toolkit also has that feature built\-in\.
+You could take it and deploy it using the AWS CloudFormation console or another tool\.
+But the AWS CDK Toolkit can also do that\.

 ## Deploying the stack<a name="hello_world_tutorial_deploy"></a>